-If you really want choice healthy food, then I strongly recommend you make two small patches in your garden, about a metre square each, dig in some compost and find out how to grow spinach; kale is grown in exactly the same way, either from seed or seedlings from your local nursery.
+If you really want choice healthy food, then I strongly recommend you make two small patches in your garden, about a metre square each, dig in some compost and find out how to grow spinach; kale is grown in exactly the same way from seed.

 Everyone should be concerned with lutein macular degeneration; it's the chief cause of age onset blindness.

 Take the Amsler test.
-Using one eye at a time, are there any wavy, distorted or blurred lines?
+Using one eye at a time, with your glasses on, focus on the dot at the centre; are there any wavy, distorted or blurred lines?